inotia00/revanced-documentation/docs/supplying-an-apk.md

 <img src="https://github.com/inotia00/revanced-documentation/blob/main/images/apkmirror_youtube.png" alt="apkmirror_youtube" width="700"/>

-You must download the `nodpi` variant, and the architecture must be compatible with the device you plan to install the patched APK on.
+The architecture of the APK must be compatible with the device you plan to install the patched APK on.

 > [!NOTE]
 > ### If you are patching Reddit:
 >
-> Do not install the Reddit APK you downloaded from APKMirror (even if installing in a ROOT environment).
+> Do not install the APK you downloaded from APKMirror.
+(Reddit should not be mounted.)

+> [!NOTE]
+> ### If you are patching Reddit with the RVX Manager:
+>
+> If you want to patch a Reddit version newer than 2024.29.0 with the RVX Manager, you will need to convert the split/bundle APK (`.apkm`, `.apks`, `.xapk`, etc.) into a `.apk` using an anti-splitting tool, such as [AntiSplit M](https://github.com/AbdurazaaqMohammed/AntiSplit-M).

 > [!NOTE]
 > ### If you are preparing to install in a ROOT environment: